LennyTaelman/light-condensed-injective/README.md

-# LeanCondensed
+# LightProfiniteInjective

-This is the development repository for *formalised* condensed mathematics in Lean.
-The mathematical results are due to Dustin Clausen and Peter Scholze.
+This is an experimental repository, cloned from <https://github.com/dagurtomas/LeanCondensed>.
+We add a proof that non-empty light profinite spaces are injective objects in the category of light profinite spaces.
+This is due to Dustin Clausen and Peter Scholze

 ## Code organisation

-The Lean code is contained in the directory `LeanCondensed`.
-The subdirectory `Mathlib` contains code that is ready to be integrated in Mathlib (and has in many cases already been PR-ed), organised in such a way that the file names correspond to the ones in Mathlib.
-The other subdirectories contain more work-in-progress code.
-The goal is to get everything into Mathlib eventually.
+The main result is in `LightProfiniteInjective`.
+The rest of the code hierarchy is cloned from LeanCondensed, see link above.